deckool/heroku-hs/README.md

 So you sweat naked, you *breathe* naked, you _eat_ naked.

+That's some text with a footnote for discount.[^1]

 Ok, so for the last week i worked around haskellers `github` wrapper for Github API.
 This is just a __demo__ of what it may become.
 It also does not store all of the datas on Github but on an internal haskell server written using SnapFramework.